 If you do want to take advantage of visiting different touristic destinations on your way to Cusco, you can choose Peru Hop, a company that specializes in travel routes around Peru by bus.
 There are various itineraries to choose from, here’s the itinerary for you to see the best of southern Peru:

 Lima – Paracas – Huacachina – Nazca – Arequipa – Puno – Cusco.

 Unfortunately, there are no trains that will take you from Lima to Cusco but you can get a bus to Arequipa and then to Puno where you can hop on a train to Cusco.

-The Belmond Andean Explorer railway will take you from Puno all the way to Cusco’s Huanchac Train Station and the trip takes about eight to nine hours to complete.
+The Belmond Andean Explorer railway will take you from Puno all the way to Cusco’s Huanchac Train Station and the trip takes about 8-9 hours to complete.

 If you are visiting Machu Picchu once you have arrived in Cusco, then don’t forget to read our post about the best ways to get to the Inca citadel.
 One option includes the 360° Machu Picchu Train with panoramic views.